plentymarkets/ebay-sdk/meta/documents/user_guide_en.md

+## eBay SDK

+The eBay SDK plugin provides software library and enables plentymarkets customers to use various eBay API services as well as to build their own eBay plugins in plentymarkets.

+## Credentials

+Get credentials IDs Credentials-IDs using the credentials repository.
+The authetication for the communication between plentymarkets and eBay is carried out by plentymarkets.

 ## Usage

-Getting all fulfillment policies for a given marketplace using the credentials ID for a customer that has already authenticated via plentymarkets developer app.
+Getting all business policies for a given marketplace using the credentials ID for a customer that has already authenticated via plentymarkets developer app.

 ```